 - Module on Peer Review of Manuscripts

-We are discussing a plan to offer consultations to future applicants who are developing project proposals, in order to give new scholars a head start on planning a high quality project with excellent prospects for completion within 3 years of program enrollment.
-We plan to give ESP-sponsored workshops on educational scholarship at regional APA meetings and at PAS, to create a more fertile ground for educational scholarship across the pediatric academic community.
-These new activities will provide excellent opportunities for our alumni to undertake new roles.
+Even though scholar numbers will be reduced, we will be expanding faculty participation with more opportunities for mentoring/advising, teaching and program-related research.
+For example, our faculty will be offering consultations to future applicants who are developing ESP project proposals, beginning at PAS in 2018.
+We want to give our scholars a head start on planning a high quality project with excellent prospects for completion within 3 years of program enrollment.
+We will also be giving ESP-sponsored workshops on educational scholarship, to create a more fertile ground for academic excellence across the pediatric educational community.
+We believe that these planned changes will make the ESP more rewarding for scholars, alumni and faculty alike.